liamflynn2003/Fantasy-Kickoff/README.md

-# Football Player Management Unity Game
+# FANTASY KICKOFF - Football Player Management Unity Mobile Game

 This project is a Unity-based mobile game that allows users to view football player data, retrieve player statistics from an API, and display player information using a scroll view.
 It caches data locally so that the app can persist player information after closing, improving performance and reducing the need for frequent API calls.